IjzerenHein/firestorter/docs/API.md

 ## setFirebaseApp

-Initializes `react-firestore-mobx` with the firebase-app.
+Initializes `firestorter` with the firebase-app.

 **Parameters**